MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/test-and-troubleshoot-an-upgrade.md

 Before you upgrade from SharePoint Server 2013 with Service Pack 1 (SP1) to SharePoint Server 2016, you should take time to test an upgrade process and understand the issues that you might face in an actual upgrade.
 After you perform a test upgrade, or after you upgrade your actual databases, you might find issues that have to be addressed.
 After you address issues, you can restart the upgrade to try again.

-The following downloadable articles on TechNet, provide information about how to test and troubleshoot upgrade.
+The following articles provide information about how to test and troubleshoot upgrade.

-## TechNet articles about how to test and troubleshoot upgrade

-The following articles about how to test and troubleshoot upgrade are available to view online.
-Writers update articles on a continuing basis as new information becomes available and as users provide feedback.

 |**        ![Building blocks](../media/mod_icon_buildingblock_M.png)          Content**|**Description**|
 |:-----|:-----|